harshithabnag7/python_projects/README.md

 # python_projects

-This is a collection of my Python projects i did in my grad school.
+This is a collection of Python projects i did in my grad school.

 Overview:
 1. tiny_turtle.py ->  This project uses basic commands from python Turtle Library and draws the patterns.
 The commands are given by users.
 The commands used are: